OptionsHouse review (January 1, 2016)

-is an online brokerage firm that specializes in options but also offers stocks and mutual funds (no forex though).
-It was founded in 2006 by its parent company PEAK6 Investments - a proprietary options-trading firm - and is currently one of the mid-sized online brokers.
-Although it is one of the newer entrants into the market, it has slowly built a good reputation and has been rated among the best options brokers by Barron's.
+is an online brokerage firm that offers trading in stocks, options, and mutual funds (but no forex).
+It was founded in 2006 by its then-parent company PEAK6 Investments - a very successful proprietary options-trading firm.
+Although it was one of the newer entrants into the online brokerage market, it steadily built a good reputation, and has been rated among the best options brokers by Barron's.

 Tools & Benefits

 Like all brokers, most of the in-house tools that OptionsHouse offers (like screeners, webinars, fundamental research) gives you information that you can get elsewhere.
 Hence, these tools are not particularly useful because most traders tend to have outside sites (like Yahoo Finance) where they like to get their charts, fundamental research, etc. Even so, OptionsHouse does offer some options tools which are more sophisticated than most brokers', such as an option probability calculator.

 - Tons of freebies for new accounts.
 Some of their various sign-up bonuses and promotions codes have been: 100 free trades, free ACAT (account transfer) or wire fees, or a free subscription to The Wall Street Journal.

 - A very generous referral program.